We support employees who are reservists, are spouses of serving military personnel, and encourage employees to become Cadet leaders.

 Armed Forces Day 2020

-The Armed Forces Day flag has been proudly flying in Worksop and Retford market squares all week.
+The Armed Forces Day flag was proudly flown in Worksop and Retford market squares throughout Armed Forces Day 2020.

 We would like to thank all members of the Armed Forces past and present for their service to our country and in our communities.

-This year we celebrate our #MercianWarriors, past and present, and are grateful for all they have achieved this year through their continued selfless commitment and dedication to serve the nation.
+In 2020 we celebrated our #MercianWarriors, past and present, and are grateful for all they have achieved this year through their continued selfless commitment and dedication to serve the nation.
 Working alongside NATO partners and other allies, they continue to deliver security at home and abroad.
 Adaptable and ready, most recently regular and reserve soldiers of The Mercian Regiment have been deployed across the country, assisting with the delivery of self-administered COVID-19 tests to those in need.

 Video provided by Maj GMJ Dixon of the 4th Battalion, The Mercian Regiment, Nottingham